Class of 2023

 Class of 2011

-Peter Robert Chatigny | 尚松 undertook two internships in Washington DC in fall 2009: one with Connecticut Senator Chris Dodd, and the other is with "On the Record with Greta Van Susteren," a Fox News show that airs every night at 10pm.
+Peter is currently an associate in the corporate department of Ropes & Gray LLP in Boston, MA.
+He recently earned a J.D. from Duke University School of Law.
+Prior to that, he worked at Fox News Channel in New York, the same company at which he interned during his semester in Washington, D.C.
+He undertook two internships in Washington DC in fall 2009: one with Connecticut Senator Chris Dodd, and the other with "On the Record with Greta Van Susteren," a Fox News show that airs every night at 10 pm.
 While in Beijing in fall 2010, he interned for CNN Beijing Bureau.
-After graduation, he worked at Fox News in New York.
-He is currently a J.D. candidate at Duke University School of Law.

-Scott Grow | 葛星光 graduated in January 2011.
-Scott served 4 years in the US Marine Corps before coming to Cornell.
+Scott is currently a clerk for the Farmers Union Trading Company.
+He served 4 years in the US Marine Corps before coming to Cornell.
 While at Cornell, he studied Japanese before declaring CAPS as his major.
 He was a devoted member of Ordinary People, Cornell’s own anti-oppression theater troupe.
 Scott interned at Yuanfen（缘分）New Media Art Space in 798 Art Zone, Beijing, in 2010, and was awarded a Chinese Government Scholarship for 2010-2011.
-He currently works as a Field Technician at Economy Polymers & Chemicals in Glendive, Montana.
+He previously worked as a Field Technician at Economy Polymers & Chemicals in Glendive, Montana.

 Class of 2010